Teaching English Language Learners: 2026 Strategies Guide

 How can technology help with teaching English language learners?

-Technology offers incredible tools.
-Translation apps and bilingual dictionaries can provide on demand support.
-Digital storytelling tools allow students to practice language in creative ways.
-And AI platforms like TeachTools can save educators hundreds of hours by generating differentiated materials, lesson plans, and assessments, freeing them up to focus on direct student interaction.
-If you’re concerned about data privacy, review TeachTools’ Privacy Policy.
+Technology offers powerful tools when used wisely.
+Translation apps and bilingual dictionaries provide on demand support.
+Digital storytelling tools let students practice language creatively.
+Video platforms with captions build listening and reading simultaneously.
+And AI platforms like TeachTools save educators significant prep time by generating differentiated materials, lesson plans, and assessments, freeing them up to focus on direct student interaction.